MILITARY RAILROADS

 .

-The second map, is an excerpt from an inspection report performed on the the infrastructure within the Navy Yard.
+This next image, is an excerpt from an inspection report and map performed on the the infrastructure within the Navy Yard.
 This map better shows the relationship of the Brooklyn Navy Yard float bridge to the Brooklyn Eastern District Terminal float bridge, and the interim track connection installed to interchange between the two.

 Again, click on the image for a large scale scan.
 Use the back arrow on your browser to return you here.